 Not everyone we meet in our lives will see and appreciate what we bring to the table.
 This lack of recognition hurts most in connections that matter most to us, like a boss or a significant other.
 It’s only natural for us to yearn for acceptance and belonging, but we can’t always control how others measure our worth.
-Given this reality, we need to learn how to embody the confidence of having an unshakable sense of value.
+Given this reality, you need to learn how to embody the confidence of having an unshakable sense of value even when someone doesn’t see your value.
 Learn how to accomplish this and use it to enhance your presence and contributions to the world.
 (Estimated reading time: 7 minutes)

 “If someone doesn’t appreciate your presence, make them appreciate your absence.”— Unknown